 Psychology and Counseling Services

-The staff at the John Stoddard Cancer Center realizes that proper treatment of cancer not only includes addressing the physical symptoms, but the psychological ones as well.
+The staff at the John Stoddard Cancer Center realizes that proper treatment of cancer not only includes addressing the physical symptoms but the psychological ones as well.
 "What's On Your Mind?" is designed with this thought in mind.

 Provided at no charge by the John Stoddard Cancer Center, this program provides psychological services to patients at a time when it is needed most.
 Individual and group counseling sessions are available.
 For group sessions, each patient will undergo a brief individual screening prior to joining to determine appropriateness for group therapy.

-Each session begins with a discussion of the problems faced since the previous session.
+Each session begins with a discussion of the problems faced in the previous session.
 The group's facilitator then discusses, analyzes and works through these issues with the group.
 Handouts on psychological strategies for handling these problems, as well as a bibliography of additional resources are also provided.
 Individual and group counseling topics that may be addressed include:

 - The grief process.
 Will my life ever be the same?
 Where am I in the grief process?